base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 displayed_sidebar: null
 ---

-# Gasless Transactions on Base using Coinbase Paymaster
+# Gasless Transactions on Base using Base Paymaster

 Still trying to onboard users to your app?
 Want to break free from the worries of gas transactions and sponsor them for your users on Base?
 Look no further!

 Base transaction fees are less than a penny, but the concept of gas can be confusing for new users.
-Abstract this away and improve your UX by using the Coinbase Paymaster.
+Abstract this away and improve your UX by using the Base Paymaster.
 The Base Paymaster allows you to batch multi-step transactions and create custom gasless experiences.
 Sponsor up to $10k monthly on mainnet (unlimited on testnet).
 To request an increase in limit, reach out in [Discord].

 ## Objectives